net1957/ProxyCheck/README.md

 Hit the run button to see the results.

-You can also compress your script if you hit the compress button and save it locally.
+You can also compress your script if you hit the compress button and save it locally (if allowed).

 CREDITS
 ------